-Selections from this project and The Valley can currently be seen in Prediction Error, a solo exhibition at the Minneapolis Institute of Art that runs through October 28, 2018
+Selections from this project and The Valley were recently seen in Prediction Error, a solo exhibition at the Minneapolis Institute of Art

 Click here to read about the exhibition at the Minneapolis Institute of Art